 Students are encouraged to maximize their federal loan borrowing (subsidized and unsubsidized Direct Loans) before using alternative/private loans, and Parents are encouraged to compare the Federal PLUS loan (http://www.studentloans.gov) to the alternative/private loan options they may be considering.

+In addition to the Federal Loan Programs, there are alternative/private loan options for students seeking additional funds to help finance their undergraduate or graduate education.
 Alternative Loan Programs are created by private lenders specifically to fill the gap between the financial aid awarded and the actual cost of education.
-Although alternative loans can be more expensive than Direct Loans, a little research can result in significant savings.
-Many companies offer numerous alternative loan options, so students are quite likely to find something that fits their needs.
-Any student enrolled in 6 hours or more, who is a US citizen, permanent resident, or international student who is a temporary resident is eligible to apply for a Private Educational Loan.
+Although alternative loans can be more expensive that Direct Loans, a little research can result in significant savings.
+Many companies offer numerous alternative loan options, so students are can find a loan that meets their needs.
+Any student enrolled in 6 or more hours, who is a US citizen, permanent resident, or international student who is a temporary resident is eligible to apply for a Private Educational Loan.

-The lenders below have a proven and successful consistent partnership with UMHB through the years.
-If you desire to use any other lender to obtain a private loan, please notify the Financial Aid Office.
-In confirmation of the federal disclosure requirements of HEA Sec.
-487(a) (27) and (h)), none of the lenders on the Lender List below is an affiliate of any other lender on the list.
+UMHB utilizes ELM SELECT to provide students and parents with information about alternative/private loans that previous UMHB students have used.
+ELM SELECT lets you to compare several items such as loan rates, length of repayment, monthly payment amounts, etc. The lenders listed at ELM SELECT have had a proven and consistent partnership with UMHB through the years.
+If you desire to use any other lender to obtain a private loan you are welcome to do so, but please notify the Financial Aid Office so we can expedite this process.
+In confirmation of the federal disclosure requirements of HES Sec.
+487(a) (27) and (h)), none of the lenders listed is an affiliate of any other lender on the list.

-It is strongly recommended that you thoroughly research each option and determine which of the following lenders offers a loan which fits with your individual needs or circumstances.
+It is strongly recommended that you thoroughly research each option and determine which of the suggested lenders offers a loan which fits with your individual needs or circumstances.